-The decrease in total liabilities is related to the current year principal payment.
+The decrease in total liabilities is related to the current year principal payment on long-term debt.

 The increase in net position is related to revenues exceeding expenses in the current year.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.